 Country Personal Income Tax Corporate Income Tax VAT (standard rates) Real estate tax Bulgaria 10% 10% flat rate Income tax and social security contributions relief available for specific business activities in certain areas.
 20% Determined by each municipality in the range of 0.1 to 4.5% on the tax value / balance sheet value of the property.
 No RET on agricultural land.
-Czech Republic 15% (extra 7% tax for annual incomes over approx. EUR 62,160) 19% 10%, 15%, 21% According to type, location and purpose of use of the real estate etc. using these rates per m2: Residential and agricultural: EUR 0.7, Industrial: EUR 0.37, Other business: EUR 0.37, Special industrial zones: exemption for up to 5 years.
+Czech Republic 15% for the part of the annual income up to approx. EUR 65,119, and 23% for the part of the annual income exceeding approx. EUR 65,119.
+19% 10%, 15%, 21% According to type, location and purpose of use of the real estate etc. using these rates per m2: Residential and agricultural: EUR 0.7, Industrial: EUR 0.37, Other business: EUR 0.37, Special industrial zones: exemption for up to five years.
 Hungary 15% 9% 5%, 18%, 27% Building tax/land tax can be imposed at the discretion of the municipalities.
-Max. annual building tax rate cannot exceed HUF 1,952 per m2 or 3.6 % of the adjusted market value.
-The maximum land tax rate cannot exceed HUF 355 per m2 or 3 % of the adjusted market value.
-Poland 17-32% (or 19% flat rate for entrepreneurs) 19% Income tax (9% for companies with revenues up to EUR 1,2 million or companies in their first year of business activity); exemptions for business activity in Special Economic Zones 0%, 5%, 8%, 23% Max. annual rate for land uses for business purposes cannot exceed PLN 0.95 to PLN 23,90 per m2 for buildings.
+Max. annual building tax rate cannot exceed HUF 2,017 per m2 or 3.6% of the adjusted market value.
+The maximum land tax rate cannot exceed HUF 366 per m2 or 3% of the adjusted market value.
+Poland 17-32% (or 19% flat rate for entrepreneurs) 19% Income tax (9% for companies with revenues up to EUR 1,2m or companies in their first year of business activity); exemptions for business activity in Special Economic Zones 0%, 5%, 8%, 23% Max. annual rate for land uses for business purposes cannot exceed PLN 24.84 to PLN 23,90 per m2 for buildings.
 Real estate tax exemptions may be granted to investors on the basis of a resolution passed by the relevant local authorities.